Spring Security

 In the previous blog post JWT authentication was shown without explaining the need for including a user ID in the JWT token.
 We will show these parts now again and explain how we can use them to check whether individual users are authorized to access certain endpoints.

-that shows how we can put the user id into the token.
+This is an extract of the JWTUtils that shows how we can put the user id into the token.

 public String generateToken(AuthenticatedUser user) {